Police Department Training Section

 Canceling your In-Service class should be avoided except in cases of an emergency.
 You are required to notify both the In-Service Training Team, and your duty assignment, of your absence.
 It will be your responsibility, through your supervisor and Section Training Coordinator, to reschedule In-Service Training.

-Parking permits are required to park on the Community College of Baltimore County-Dundalk Campus property.
-A temporary permit is included with the catalog (appendix A-2).
+No parking permits are required to park on the Community College of Baltimore County-Dundalk Campus property.
 There are no reserved parking spaces at the Training Section, with the exception of the redlined spaces for faculty and staff.
 Parking will be on a first come, first serve basis.
 The primary parking area at the Community College of Baltimore County-Dundalk Campus for our facility is Lot “B”.
 This lot fills quickly, especially when we have multiple programs running at the same time.
 Be cognizant of the Community College of Baltimore County-Dundalk Campus parking regulations and park only in spaces painted white.

 If special clothing is required for any training exercise, those members involved will be advised prior to the class so that arrangements can be made.